Sam Milby

-Samuel Lloyd Milby (Note: Sam Milby was born in the United States of America, thus he does not possess his mother's maiden surname which is Lacia) (born May 23, 1984) is a Filipino actor, model and musician.
+Samuel Lloyd Milby (Note: Sam Milby was born in the United States of America, thus he does not possess his mother's maiden surname which is Lacia) (born May 23, 1984) is a Filipino-American actor, model and musician.
 He came to prominence after joining the first edition of Pinoy Big Brother.

 Biography

 Samuel Lloyd Milby was born on May 23, 1984 in Troy, Ohio, USA to parents Lloyd William Milby, an American businessman from Ohio, and Elsie Ronquillo Lacia, a Filipina from Tago, Surigao del Sur.
 Returning to the Philippines in 2005, Milby decided to seriously pursue a career in show business and modeling.
 He landed bit roles in some ads before obtaining a lead role in Close Up's TV commercial with Barbie Almalbis.
 He subsequently joined Pinoy Big Brother, which featured 12 men and women from different walks of life; Milby was not one of the original 12, but joined the cast when one of the contestants left the house.
 After this, he became an actor and recording artist and signed a contract with ABS-CBN.
 His first major film debut was Close to You, produced by ABS-CBN subsidiary Star Cinema and co-starring John Lloyd Cruz and Bea Alonzo.

 In early 2006, Milby released a self-titled debut album.
 His concert, titled "Heartthrobs", was performed at the Music Museum on February 2 and 3, 2007.
 It was repeated on March 17, 2007, following the big success of the first concert.
 His first major solo concert, "Sam Milby: Rockoustic Heartthrob", occurred at the Aliw Theater on October 25, 2008.
 He also performed in several concerts in USA, Canada, Asia, and Europe.

 In 2012, Milby spent three months in the United States, taking part in auditions in New York.
 He also performed in concerts and tours, playing Lazarus for one night in the Broadway musical Godspell, and guest-starring in Anna Maria's Benefit Concert in New York with Anna Maria's Godspell costars Corbin Bleu, Wallace Smith, Nick Blaemire, Eric Krop, and George Salazar.

-In 2013 Milby joined PETA campaign to remove Mali, the only captive elephant in the Philippines, from the Manila zoo, and have her transferred to Boon Lott's Elephant Sanctuary in Thailand.
+In 2013, Milby joined PETA campaign to remove Mali, the only captive elephant in the Philippines, from the Manila zoo, and have her transferred to Boon Lott's Elephant Sanctuary in Thailand.

 Milby took part in the Cannes Film Festival in 2013, where the Adolfo Alix Jr. movie Death March, in which he had acted, was screened in Un Certain Regard section.